Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Materials and Methods

 \subsubsection{Normalised Shannon Entropy (NSE)}

 Another measure of phase synchronisation used in~\cite{tass1998,ROSENBLUM2001279,notbohm2016modification} is the entropy in the phase difference between two signals.
-The concept of entropy in Information Theory was proposed by Claude Shannon~\cite{shannon49}, and is often referred to as the Shannon entropy.
+The concept of entropy was proposed (in 1948) by Claude Shannon in Information Theory , and is often referred to as the Shannon entropy.
 If a random variable $X_n$ follows a uniform distribution where each event $x_k \in X_n$ occurs with a probability $p_k$, then `information' is defined as $I(x_k) = log(\frac{1}{p_k})$, and Shannon entropy H is defined as the Expected information in the distribution $X_n$ ($E[I(X_n)]$):

 The maximum entropy in the distribution is $H_{max}(X_n)=log(\frac{1}{N})$ i.e. when every event is equiprobable and N is the length of $X_n$.
 The normalised Shannon entropy (NSE) is calculated as:

 where $\rho_{norm} \in [0, 1]$ with $0$ representing maximum entropy and a uniform distribution.
 This normalised measure $\rho_{norm}$ is used as a phase synchronisation index in~\cite{tass1998,ROSENBLUM2001279,notbohm2016modification}.